erikajdavid/erikaDavidProjectOne/README.md

 ## Technical challenges:
 - ~~SVGs not loading despite changing fill color.~~ SOLVED by applying width to svgs.
-- SVG colors are off.
-Look over properties that need to be leveraged.
+- ~~SVG colors are off.
+Look over properties that need to be leveraged.~~ SOLVED simply by styling in CSS annd changing some SVG values in html.
 - ~~Box-shadow for nav not showing.~~ SOLVED by applying position: relative to nav.
 Shadow was initally rendering beneath the hero div.
 - Box 7 in shop section disappears when resizing browser.
 - Updated border for product containers but cannot close space between image container and product info container in shop.
 - ~~Footer logo not given in the right color.
 Is there a way to change the color of a png?~~ SOLVED using CSS filter generator found at https://codepen.io/sosuke/pen/Pjoqqp and then tinkering with brightness value.
-- Footer content not lining up perfectly at the bottom.

 ## Technical wins:
 - Initial draft of desktop landing page completed in under 24hours.
 - Leveraged mixins to keep SCSS short and sweet.

-## Design liberties taken:

-- Centered text in right container element of about section.
-Initial text-align: left looks weird and unfinished.

-## Design liberties to consider:

-- Consider adding a background color similar to header image to shop section to break up the sections.
-All white feels like a never-ending scroll.
-- Add to Card btn placement on container border is very strange.
-Was it designed this way on purpose?
-Maybe consider putting it inside the text container with everything else.
-- Consider added more spacing between footer image and footer content.
-On larger screens, the content spills into the image footer and makes the text unlegible.

 ## To improve:
 - Refine details of overall landing page.